How to Make Homemade Bath Salts for Gifts

 Yes, of course, you can give this one as a gift.
 Help your friend out!
 If it does for her, what it does for me, she and her husband will thank you.

 These are the oils I use.
+(I like those because they’re high quality and not MLM affiliated.)
 If you’re interested in knowing more about essential oils, you can always email me at Melanie@EducatingCampbells.com.

 You’ll mix your essential oils with the base oil, then mix the Epsom salts with the baking soda.
 After each is mixed separately, then both mixtures can be mixed together.
 Stir well.